Book cover

 Author

 Marco Tulio Valente holds a Ph.D. in Computer Science from the Federal University of Minas Gerais, Brazil, where he is an Associate Professor in the Department of Computer Science since 2009.
 Previously, he was an adjunct professor at PUC Minas for 11 years and a senior systems analyst at a telecommunication company for 4 years.
-He is the author of more than 150 scientific papers and has supervised over 30 master’s dissertations and 15 doctoral theses.
+He is the author of over 150 scientific papers and has supervised more than 30 master’s theses and 15 doctoral dissertations.

 Acknowledgments

-I would like to thank the more than 30 students who have been part of the ASERG research group in the last decade.
+I would like to thank the 30 students who have been part of the ASERG research group over the last decade.
 A substantial part of the book’s content has its origin in the work of our group.
-I would like to thank professors Eduardo Figueiredo and André Hora, my colleagues at DCC/UFMG, who reviewed some chapters of the book.
-And to Prof. José Luis Braga, who gave valuable suggestions to improve the text.
-I’d like to thank the students of the postgraduate course we offered in the second semester of 2019 who helped us to calibrate and refine the book’s content.
-Especially, Ulisses Fernandes and Fábio Ferreira, for their careful review.
-My thanks also go to Aline Brito, who helped convert the text into the final format, and to João Eduardo Montandon and Hudson Borges, for reviewing the appendix on Git.
-Finally, to Osvaldo and Cynthia Valente, for proofreading parts of the manuscript.
+Special thanks to Professors Eduardo Figueiredo and André Hora, my colleagues at DCC/UFMG, who reviewed some chapters of the book.
+Also, to Prof. José Luis Braga, who gave valuable suggestions to improve the text.
+I’d like to thank the students of the postgraduate course we offered in the second semester of 2019 who helped us to calibrate and refine the book’s content—especially Ulisses Fernandes and Fábio Ferreira, for their careful review.
+Thanks also to Aline Brito, who helped convert the text into the final format, and to João Eduardo Montandon and Hudson Borges, for reviewing the appendix on Git.
+Lastly, thanks to Osvaldo and Cynthia Valente, for proofreading parts of the manuscript.